-Inside the cave there are several mysterious carvings that remain unexplained and some have even suggested that cave holds the secret of the Holy Grail.
+Inside the cave, there are several mysterious carvings that remain unexplained and some have even suggested that the cave holds the secret of the Holy Grail.

 It has been speculated that it was used by the Knights Templar, who founded nearby Baldock.
 There are numerous theories about the cave covering Freemasons and Templars as well as possibilities that the cave was a prison or an anchorite cell.
 However, so far none of the theories have been confirmed.

 Although the origin of the cave is unknown, the story of the rediscovery is very well known.

 The Cave was discovered by accident in August of 1742 by workmen erecting a bench in a butter market in the Mercat House, which has since been demolished.